GoDaddy Web Hosting Review 2017

 Linux VPS Hosting – Ultimate: 8GB RAM, 240GB HDD storage, & Unlimited bandwidth + 3 dedicated IPs + SSL certificate

 With the Self-Managed option, you can install Fedora or Ubuntu on the VPS instead of CentOS, but will not have access to the free cPanel license provided with the Managed VPS plans.
 Since this is worth more than $10 per month if purchased independently, it is a good deal either way.
 The GoDaddy VPS plans are not cheap, but the Parallels virtualization features are highly respected.
-If you prefer an OpenStack VPS platform, choose the GoDaddy cloud servers instead and use them with the provided Bitnami snapshops in development.

 Many in the industry viewed the GoDaddy acquisition of Media Temple as primarily a talent acquisition, and the VPS plans are one of the main results of the fusion between the two companies after 2013.
 The Parallels virtualization framework is unique, and not many other web hosts in the sector run this platform for VPS.
 The only downside to GoDaddy's VPS plans is that they are not yet using SSDs for storage, which puts the systems at a significant performance disadvantage to other web hosting companies that advertise up to 20x faster page load speeds and server response times using SSDs over HDDs.
 This aspect combined with the generally high price of GoDaddy's VPS plans makes them a lukewarm option.
 The fact that there is not even a paid option to upgrade accounts to SSDs where other companies offer free SSDs on VPS plans lowers the overall value of these service offerings.